Prisons and Correctional Facilities

 Explore Your Solutions

-Prisons, correctional facilities and security checkpoints present security managers with a number of problems that can be overcome by using ADANI Systems Security X-ray Systems for the full body scanning.
+Prisons, correctional facilities and security checkpoints present security managers with a number of problems that can be overcome by using LINEV Systems Security X-ray Systems for the full body scanning.
 It is accepted all over the world that drugs, mobile phones and weapons are often smuggled into the buildings and that once inside then controlling them is nearly impossible.

 Contraband in correctional facilities includes illegal items, such as drugs, cold weapons, fire weapons or items prohibited in the area being monitored, such as cell phones.
 It is really easy to sneak items into the jail.
 Items could be hidden under the tongue, in the anal cavity, and if all else failed, in the stomach.
 Prison staff needs to be able to detect and confiscate contraband quickly to prevent drug abuse, violence and the commission of further crimes.